mrpg/e2mupay/README.md

 #### 3. Remove Branding

 Instead of E²MU, insert your lab's name.
-E²MU will not assist you in any way if you mistakenly send subjects to us, our encrypt payment data to E²MU's lab manager.
+E²MU will not assist you in any way if you mistakenly send subjects to us, or encrypt payment data to E²MU's lab manager.
 That's your problem.

 Also, you might need to change some of the payment methods or the prelude to the form.